OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220930-project-report.md

 ## Presentations

 Ribbit was at DEFCON.
-Ribbet was at Ham Expo.
+Ribbit was at Ham Expo.

 Ribbit will now be at RATPAC!